 - Examples of how those tools can be used in schools & libraries

 - Resources to explore

 - New to the program?
-Start with Thing 1: Blogging to get your blog started.
-We suggest you try topics from the first 10 topics.
+Start with Thing 1: Getting Started to get your blog started.
+And then try topics from the first 10 topics.
 But if you’re already an old-hand at some of those areas, feel free to choose topics from the rest of the topics.